ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/SortOpt.rst

 could save many iterations even if there are a few swaps lower down.
 Here is code to implement this approach.

-.. codeinclude:: Sorting/Bubblesort
+.. codeinclude:: ChalmersGU/Sorting/BubbleSort
-   :tag: BubblesortCheck
+   :tag: BubbleSortCheck

 The problem with this idea is that a considerable amount of effort (relatively speaking) is required to track the position for the last